(This post may include affiliate links. You can read about our affiliate policy here.)

-Expected pay: you set it
+Expected pay: You set it

 Husl$core: $$$

-Commissions & fees: 25% on “anything charged for profit”
+Commissions & fees: 25%

 Where: Nationwide

-Requirements: An RV to rent
+Requirements: RV to rent

-RVshare is one of the biggest national rental firms for recreational vehicles.
-It encourages owners to list their RV for rent, setting their own rates, terms and cancellation policies.
+Owners to list their RV for rent, setting their own rates, terms and cancellation policies.
 When a consumer books your RV, the site collects payment, a deposit (that you set), and remits the rental proceeds — minus site fees — to you on the day after the customer takes possession of your vehicle.

 For owners of recreational vehicles and trailers, there is definitely money to be made here.
 RVshare has roughly twice the web traffic of its nearest competitor, Outdoorsy.
+(However, Outdoorsy is our top recommendation in this space, for reasons you can see below.
+You can sign up with Outdoorsy here.)

 Fees

 Let’s start with the fees.
 RVshare charges owners 25% of the rental rate, plus 25% of any other charges “made for profit.”
 What does that mean?
-If you charge a cleaning fee, but don’t submit a cleaner’s invoice for the same amount, RV Share will assume you’ve done the work yourself.
-In that case, your cleaning fee is subject to the site’s 25% fee.
-If you charge a penalty for renters who bring the home back without refilling the propane tank and gas, that penalty is also subject to RVshare fees.
+If you charge a cleaning fee, but don’t submit a cleaner’s invoice for the same amount, RVShare will assume you’ve done the work yourself.
+In that case, the cleaning fee is subject to the 25% fee.

 Reimbursed costs are not subject to the 25% fee levied on owners.
 But they are subject to a 10% fee levied against renters.

-In addition, the site charges renters’ a site fee, plus a daily premium for the site’s insurance policy and roadside assistance.
+In addition, the site charges renters a site fee, plus a daily premium for the site’s insurance policy and roadside assistance.
 On a recent test, these charges added about 30% to the consumer’s cost of the rental.
 If renters cancel within the window for free cancellations, RV Share still charges a cancellation fee.

 Insurance